canonical/ubuntu-packaging-guide/docs/explanation/upstream-and-downstream.rst

   system could lead to the indirect exposure of other systems.
 - **Mutual benefit**: By syncing the Debian packages into the Ubuntu package collection, Ubuntu benefits from the upstream maintenance work.
-In exchange, Ubuntu :term:`maintainers <Maintainer>` upstream changes to Debian.
+In exchange, Ubuntu Maintainers upstream changes to Debian.
 This results in a win-win situation where both parties benefit from working together.